HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### CNAME tracking

 Continuing with techniques that circumvent blocks on third-party tracking, <a hreflang="en" href="https://medium.com/nextdns/cname-cloaking-the-dangerous-disguise-of-third-party-trackers-195205dc522a">CNAME tracking</a> is a novel approach where a first-party subdomain masks the use of a third-party service using a CNAME record at the [DNS level](https://adguard.com/en/blog/cname-tracking.html).
 From the viewpoint of the browser, everything happens within a first-party context, so none of the third-party countermeasures are applied.
-Major tracking companies such as Adobe and Oracle are <a hreflang="en" href="https://sciendo.com/article/10.2478/popets-2021-0053">already offering CNAME tracking solutions</a> to their customers.
+Major tracking companies such as Adobe and Oracle are already offering CNAME tracking solutions to their customers.
-For the results on CNAME-based tracking included in this chapter, we refer to [research](https://arxiv.org/pdf/2102.09301.pdf) completed by one of this chapters authors (and others) where we developed a method to detect CNAME-based tracking, based on DNS data and request data from HTTP Archive.
+For the results on CNAME-based tracking included in this chapter, we refer to <a hreflang="en" href="https://sciendo.com/article/10.2478/popets-2021-0053">research</a> completed by one of this chapter's authors (and others) where they developed a method to detect CNAME-based tracking, based on DNS data and request data from HTTP Archive.

 {{ figure_markup(
   image="nb_sites_with_cname_tracking.png",
-  caption="Websites using CNAME-based tracking on a desktop clien.", description="Chart showing the number of websites that use a CNAME-based tracker, ordered by the popularity of the tracker.
-Adobe Experience Cloud is used on 0.59% of desktop sites and 0.41% of mobile sites, Pardot on 0.41% and 0.26% respectively, Oracle Eloqua on 0.05% and 0.03%, Act-On Software on 0.05% and 0.03%, Webtrekk on 0.01% and 0.01%, and finally Eulerian on 0.01% and 0.01%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=450379066&format=interactive", sheets_gid="1286114815", sql_file="nb_sites_with_cname_tracking.sql"
+  caption="Websites using CNAME-based tracking on a desktop client.", description="Chart showing the number of websites that use a CNAME-based tracker, ordered by the popularity of the tracker.
+Adobe Experience Cloud is used on 0.59% of desktop sites and 0.41% of mobile sites, Pardot on 0.41% and 0.26% respectively, Oracle Eloqua on 0.05% and 0.03%, Act-On Software on 0.05% and 0.03%, Webtrekk on 0.01% and 0.01%, and finally Eulerian on 0.01% and 0.01%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=450379066&format=interactive", sheets_gid="1286114815", sql_file="nb_sites_with_cname_tracking.sql", width=600, height=516
   )
 }}